 “Boss, this is Holly Dent.
 Her dad is—”

 “I know who she is.”
 The team leader extended its off-hand, palm out.
-“Look, kid: we’re trying to get Fido back to his—”
+“Look, kid: we’re trying to get Fido back in his—”

 “UNHAND ME!” she roared.
 “YOU WILL RUE THIS DAY, MACHINE-SPAWN!”

-The robot holding her asked, “Why’s she talking like she’s from ‘Game of Thrones?’ ”
+The robot holding her asked, “Why’s she talking like she’s from Lord of the Rings?”

 The team leader shrugged.
 “Doesn’t matter.
 Take care of the chimp and—”